Pakistan scrambles to restore power after second major grid breakdown in months | Headlines

 Pakistan has enough installed power capacity to meet demand, but it lacks resources to run its oil-and-gas powered plants.
 The sector is so heavily in debt that it cannot afford to invest in infrastructure and power lines.
 China has invested in its power sector as part of a $60 billion infrastructure scheme that feeds into Beijing's "Belt and Road" initiative.
 "We have been adding capacity, but we have been doing so without improving transmission infrastructure," said Fahad Rauf, head of research at Karachi brokerage Ismail Iqbal Industries.

-Schools, hospitals, homes and offices across swathes of Pakistan have been without power since around 7 am local time (0200 GMT) on a winter's day where temperatures are forecast to fall to around 4 degrees Celsius (39°F) in the capital Islamabad and 8 degrees Celsius (46°F) in financial hub Karachi.
+The outage occurred across swathes of Pakistan on a winter's day where temperatures are forecast to fall to around 4 degrees Celsius (39°F) in the capital Islamabad and 8 degrees Celsius (46°F) in financial hub Karachi.
 Many people also have no running water because there was no power to the pumps.
 "People are suffering badly from this power cut," said Sagar Pahuja, a water and sanitation officer at the municipality of Jacobabad, a southern city with daily scheduled power cuts.

 Earlier, Dastgir told Reuters that supplies were being partially restored from the north to the south and that the grid should be fully functioning by 10 pm (1700 GMT).
 It also took hours to restore power after the last major outage.
-The outage hit Internet and mobile phone services, the telecoms regulator said.
-Several companies and hospitals said they had switched to back-up generators, but disruptions remained.
+The outage hit Internet and mobile phone services.
+Several companies and hospitals said they had switched to back-up generators, but disruptions continued across the board.

-"I am facing a lot of problems because of the power outage," said Karachi resident Mohammad Khurram, who was accompanying his sick mother-in-law at a city hospital.
-"I have to keep bringing her in and out of the building because the x-ray machines and other testing units are affected."
+"If this power outage continues for 10 or 12 hours, it will cause great losses," said Nassim Shah, a commuter in the northeastern city of Lahore, where the outage halted the metro network.
+"We hope the government will restore power soon."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)